dagu-org/dagu/README.md

 ### Executing jq Command

 The `jq` executor can be used to transform, query, and format JSON.
+This can be useful for working with JSON data in pipelines or for data processing.

 Query Example: